On 1 August 2019, the road rules were amended in the Northern Territory. To find out more, go to the 2019 NT road rule changes campaign page.

 All riders are vulnerable to injury in a crash, and the right protective gear could make the difference between a nasty fall or a serious injury or death.

-All-terrain vehicles, including quad bikes and off road buggy vehicles, have grown in popularity for use in rural work situations and recreational riding.
+All-terrain vehicles (ATVs), including quad bikes and off-road buggy vehicles, have grown in popularity for use in rural work situations and recreational riding.
+Despite the perceived versatility of these vehicles, there are a number of significant risk factors including their heightened risk of roll over and lack of protective equipment worn when riding, such as helmets.

-Since 2008, five people have died and 58 have been seriously injured riding these vehicles on roads or public spaces.
+From 2009 to 2018, seven people have died and 46 have been seriously injured riding these vehicles on our roads or public spaces.

-Quad bikes and off road buggies are not manufactured for road use and do not meet national vehicle safety standards for road vehicles.
-These vehicles cannot be registered for on road use and their use on roads is an offence under the Northern Territory Traffic Act.
+Unlike motorcycles, quad bikes and off-road buggies are not manufactured for road use and do not meet national vehicle safety standards for road vehicles.
+As such, these vehicles cannot be registered for road use and their use on roads is an offence under the Northern Territory Traffic Act.

 - developed curriculum for safe rider training courses by external providers